upcycling

 A personal note: family tradition

-For us, daughters of a seamstress who was so passionate about making clothes that she even finished buttonholes by hand, it’s not a novelty.
+For us, daughters of a seamstress so passionate about making clothes that she even finished buttonholes by hand, it’s not a novelty.
 Since we were children, we’ve had familiarity with collecting buttons, zippers, and fabrics.
 Pieces from existing garments that mom would reshape to make something else: beautiful clothes for special occasions or garments and accessories for daily life.
 Our school bags and pencil case made of deadstock denim were fantastic.

-Upcycling background notes
+Upcycling, background notes

 A memorable example of upcycling comes from the movie industry.
 Rossella O’Hara’s dress, made from curtains in “Gone with the wind”, belongs to our collective imagery.